CrazyMLC/LC-BBS-Video-Player/README.md

 This video encoding and playback is powered by variable frame timings, and RLE compression.

-This project is inspired by the work of [ethanhjennings](https://github.com/ethanhjennings/last-call-bbs-video-player).
+This project is in part inspired by the work of [ethanhjennings](https://github.com/ethanhjennings/last-call-bbs-video-player), who made the first First Call BBS video player.
+Go check it out!

 # Controls